Kapwing Alternative 2026

 Can I use Kapwing for free as a clipper?

-Kapwing's free plan watermarks every export, which makes it unusable for a public clip channel.
+Kapwing's free plan watermarks every export with its own brand logo, which makes it unusable for a public clip channel.
 Kapwing Pro at $24/month removes the watermark but doesn't add channel monitoring or auto-posting.
-AutoClip's 3-day free Pro trial includes full channel monitoring, AI clip detection, 9:16 reframe, captions, and auto-posting — no watermark, no credit card required.
+AutoClip's 3-day free Pro trial includes full channel monitoring, AI clip detection, 9:16 reframe, captions, and auto-posting; trial clips carry a small autoclip.dev/c/{clipId} attribution mark (the Scale plan removes it) and no credit card is required.

 Does AutoClip have Kapwing's editing precision?